vjeantet/bitfan/README.md

 * null
 * stdout

-## Used package
+# Used package
+* kardianos/govendor Go vendor tool that works with the standard vendor file
 * spf13/cobra - A Commander for modern Go CLI interactions
-* kardianos/govendor Go vendor tool that works with the standard vendor file
 * bbuck/go-lexer (a forked version) - Lexer based on Rob Pike's talk on YouTube
 * veino/processors - all plugins used in logfan

-## Similar projets in go
+# Similar projets in go

 * tsaikd/gogstash - Logstash like, written in golang
 * packetzoom/logzoom - A lightweight replacement for logstash indexer in Go
 * hailocab/logslam - A lightweight lumberjack protocol compliant logstash indexer

+# Credits
+logo "hand fan" by lastspark from the Noun Project